Outer Coast Expedition • 11 Days

 The Outer Coast Expedition is designed for experienced kayakers who are familiar with our style of travel.
 Outer Coast Expedition participants will have joined Gord on a previous tour, course or expedition.

 The 2019 Outer Coast Expedition is essentially an extended Cape Freeman Expedition.
-This journey is specifically suited to those who and are seeking a longer trip, while paddling and camping on the outer coast of Haida Gwaii.
+This journey is specifically suited to those who are seeking a longer trip, while paddling and camping on the outer coast of Haida Gwaii.

 Returning participants who are seeking an even longer Haida Gwaii experience may receive a CAD $1000 discount by combining the August 10th Cape Freeman Expedition with the Outer Coast Expedition.
 This discount requires full payment at the time of booking.